SandaliaApps/llms-txt-sitemap-manager/readme.txt

 Absolutely!
 You can select post types, order them, and configure how frequently the file updates.

 == Changelog ==

+= 1.0.2 =
+* Readme.txt updated
+* Sitemap link added to the dashboard

 = 1.0.1 =
 * bug fixed